tritowntim/TextFileSearch/README.md

 Searching for the word "peace" in the text file downloaded from http://www.gutenberg.org/cache/epub/2600/pg2600.txt

-Example run on the command line, from the dist directory:
+Example run on the command line, within the dist directory:

 ```java -jar "TextFileSearch.jar" /pg2600.txt peace```